How to Get Tickets To The Uffizi Gallery

 Free visits are available to anyone who is under 18 years old, but proof of ID is required.
 Children under 12 years of age must be accompanied by an adult.
 Free visits are also available to disabled persons and a companion.
 The €4 online booking fee applies also to free visits.

-Uffizi Gallery opening hours
+Uffizi Gallery hours

 Tickets to the Uffizi Gallery